-So far, we have mapped out information in 35 countries and territories in the region.
-Not all have a known government digital health strategy, but many have programs and initiatives related to technology for improving the health system.
+So far, we have mapped out information in 35 countries and territories.
+Not all have a known government digital health strategy, but many have programs and local or facility-based policies related to technology for improving local and national health systems.
+The map contains at least one point of information from over 90% of territories and countries in the region.
+Finding this information hasn’t been easy!
+We’re hoping you’ll contact us if you know of others!
+We plan to keep the info as updated as possible.

 37% (13 out of 25) of countries on the map are from the Caribbean.